Gravitational Wave Astronomy With TianQin: Stellar physics

-We can suppose that space-borne detectors including TianQin and LISA will detect two types of merging binary black holes formed through binary evolution.
-For the first type, both two black holes have $\lesssim 100 M_\odot$, which are already discovered many times by LIGO and Virgo.
-For the second type, either of the two black holes have $\gtrsim 100M_\odot$, which has not yet been discovered by gravitational wave observations as of 2024.
+We can suppose that space-borne detectors including TianQin and LISA will detect two types of merging BBHs formed through binary evolution.
+For the first type, both two BHs have $\lesssim 100 M_\odot$, which are already discovered many times by LIGO and Virgo.
+For the second type, either of the two BHs have $\gtrsim 100M_\odot$, which has not yet been discovered by GW observations as of 2024.
 TianQin may detect much more merging BBHs due to the difference of frequency sensitivity~\cite{seto_kyutoku_2022}.
 Using GW from eccentric BBH, it is also possible to constrain the modified gravity~\cite{Li2024} and potential candidates of dark matter~\cite{guo_zhong_2024}.

-In this section, we describe how the second type mergers originating from Population III stars may be detected by TianQin.
+In this section, we describe how the second type mergers originating from Pop III stars may be detected by TianQin.